angular/angular/aio/content/guide/attribute-directives.md

 Restore the original property name and specify the selector as the alias in the argument to `@Input`.

-<code-example path="attribute-directives/src/app/highlight.directive.ts" linenums="false" header="src/app/highlight.directive.ts (color property with alias)" region="color"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.ts" header="src/app/highlight.directive.ts (color property with alias)" region="color"></code-example>

 _Inside_ the directive the property is known as `highlightColor`.
 _Outside_ the directive, where you bind to it, it's known as `appHighlight`.

 You get the best of both worlds: the property name you want and the binding syntax you want:

-<code-example path="attribute-directives/src/app/app.component.html" linenums="false" header="src/app/app.component.html (color)" region="color"></code-example>
+<code-example path="attribute-directives/src/app/app.component.html" header="src/app/app.component.html (color)" region="color"></code-example>

 Now that you're binding via the alias to the `highlightColor`, modify the `onMouseEnter()` method to use that property.
 If someone neglects to bind to `appHighlightColor`, highlight the host element in red:

-<code-example path="attribute-directives/src/app/highlight.directive.3.ts" linenums="false" header="src/app/highlight.directive.ts (mouse enter)" region="mouse-enter"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.3.ts" header="src/app/highlight.directive.ts (mouse enter)" region="mouse-enter"></code-example>

 Here's the latest version of the directive class.

-<code-example path="attribute-directives/src/app/highlight.directive.3.ts" linenums="false" header="src/app/highlight.directive.ts (excerpt)"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.3.ts" header="src/app/highlight.directive.ts (excerpt)"></code-example>

 ## Write a harness to try it